xolox/python-humanfriendly/README.rst

 The functions in the ``humanfriendly`` package can be used to make text interfaces more user friendly by parsing and formatting file sizes and timestamps in simple, human readable formats.
+It's currently tested on Python 2.6, 2.7 and 3.4.

 Getting started
 ---------------